10 Best Reasons To Learn How To Paddle a Kayak or Paddleboard

 KAYAK AND PADDLEBOARD TO YOUR FLOW

 I have paddled my whole life in wonderful places throughout the world.
-This includes; Halfway Around Australia, Alaska, Patagonia, The Galapagos Islands, British Virgin Islands, San Juan Islands, Scotland, Maine, SF Bay, Florida Keys, Bahamas, Kauai Hawaii, Costa Rica, Brittany France, Bavaria Germany.
-Then, there are the thousands of miles in the New York Metropolitan area, Upstate, and Long Island.
+This includes halfway around Australia, Alaska, Patagonia, The Galapagos Islands, British Virgin Islands, San Juan Islands, Scotland, Maine, SF Bay, Florida Keys, Bahamas, Kauai, Costa Rica, Brittany, Bavaria.
+Then, there are the thousands of miles in the New York Metropolitan area, upstate NY, and Long Island.

-However, whenever I have been asked: Where is your favorite place to paddle?
+However, whenever I have been asked: “Where is your favorite place to paddle?”
 I always say, “in the boat or on the board”.
-I have always loved the “connection” to the water through my paddle, body, boat, or board and search for rhythm, harmony, the glide and grace of motion.
+I have always loved the connection to the water through my paddle, body, boat, or board and search for rhythm, harmony, the glide and grace of motion.
 It’s a Waltz, Tango, a dance with the water.
-The more I thought about it, the more I realized I am always merging with the FLOW.
+The more I think about it, the more I realize I am merging with the FLOW.

 MY KINGDOM FOR THE FLOW

 What is Flow?
 Well, the more you research it, the more you’ll find out how and why Flow just might be the Elixir of Life itself.
 Moreover, the bottle of this elixir is INSIDE every one of you.

 A quick definition is: In positive psychology, a flow state, also known colloquially as being in the zone, is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.